 About Biraja Devi Temple, Jajpur

-The eleventh peetha of the Ashtadasha and one of the four Adi Shakti Peethas (alongside Kamakhya, Kalighat and Tara Tarini) — Sati's navel fell here — on the Vaitarani river at Jajpur, 90 km north-east of Bhubaneswar.
-The 13th-century temple is paired with one of India's three primary kshetras for ancestral shraddha rites.
+Sati's navel fell here.
+That makes Biraja the eleventh peetha of the Ashtadasha and one of four Adi Shakti Peethas alongside Kamakhya, Kalighat and Tara Tarini.
+The 13th-century temple stands on the Vaitarani river at Jajpur, 90 km north-east of Bhubaneswar.
+Jajpur also counts as one of India's three primary kshetras for ancestral shraddha rites.

 History